 The woman's general health

-The preference of the woman and her doctor
+The preferences of the woman and her doctor

 If the precancerous cells change into cancer cells and spread deeper into the cervix or to other tissues and organs, then the disease is called cervical cancer.